Menu

 Creating and Managing Tags

-Tag Hierarchy
+Tag Hierarchy:

-• Some tags can have parent-child relationships
+• Tags can have parent-child relationships for better organization

 • Useful for creating categories like “UI” with subtags “UI - Menu”, “UI - HUD”

-• Helps with organization and filtering
+• Helps with filtering and organization

 • Start with broad categories, add specific tags as needed